7 Myths Harmful to Pit Bulls — Debunked

 In what is a natural progression from the assumption that Pitties are innately aggressive is the notion that the breed type is responsible for most canine attacks.
 Naturally, this is nonsense.
 For starters, there are no official dog-bite statistics tracking breeds and how often they’re involved in bite incidents.

-For example, the CDC follows the number of bite incidents and how severe they are but not the breeds involved because the organization believes it is irrelevant to the issue.
-Additionally, the American Veterinary Medical Association states that, “Any dog can bite, regardless of its breed.
+For example, the CDC follows the number of bite incidents and how severe they are but not the breeds involved because the organization believes it isirrelevant to the issueopens in a new tab.
+Additionally, the American Veterinary Medical Associationopens in a new tab states that, “Any dog can bite, regardless of its breed.
 It is the dog’s individual history, behavior, general size, number of dogs involved, and the vulnerability of the person bitten that determines the likelihood of biting and whether a dog will cause a serious bite injury.”

 Myth #4: Pit Bulls Have “Lockjaw”